 This is usually asked to get an overview of your previous work and how you prospered under your scrum master or team lead.
 Usually, interviewers want to know if you’ve worked on different frequencies, i.e. changed the lengths, or worked on the same length, or whether you determined the length in the beginning or it changed during the process.

 There are many more questions that you can be asked.
-You just need to know you basics and be confident in answering them and you are set!
+You just need to know your basics that you have learnt during your Agile SAFe Training and be confident in answering them and you are set!
 All the best!